Bee00Bee/scikit-learn_entity_extraction/README.md

 # scikit-learn entity recognition

 ### Project Description
-In this project, I show the useful ways of working on entity recognition in the text using Tensorflow.
+In this project, I show the useful ways of working on entity recognition in the text using scikit-learn.

 ### Required packages:
 * [Tensorflow](https://tfhub.dev/)